CalmDownVal/signal/readme.md

 ### Cons

-- ❌ is non-standard and will involve some learning curve and getting used to
+- ❌ is non-standard and will involve some learning curve
 - ❌ not suitable for event bubbling

 ## Usage Guide